EzequielZK/react-ultimate-form/README.md

 This is a react form library made to simplify complex uses and provide automated features.

-> This TSDX setup is meant for developing React component libraries (not apps!) that can be published to NPM.
-If you’re looking to build a React-based app, you should use `create-react-app`, `razzle`, `nextjs`, `gatsby`, or `react-static`.

-> If you’re new to TypeScript and React, checkout [this handy cheatsheet](https://github.com/sw-yx/react-typescript-cheatsheet/)

 ## Handlers

 React Ultimate Form uses two mandatory handlers, that work like a react context. `FormHandler` and `FormGroupHandler`

 ### FormHandler

-This one is responsible for handle all of your form data and forms data.
+This one is responsible for handle all of your form data and form groups data.
 You can have groups of forms inside `FormHandler` using `FormGroupHandler`.
 But you must have at least one group always.

 > Usally you don't need to pass any parameter to this handler, but if you have more than one group of forms inside of it, the `onSubmit` parameter will submit all the data from all the groups of forms.